An explanation of the different meanings of the English phrasal verb 'take over' from a native speaker, with lots of examples in context

 In addition to the usage above, we can also use 'take over' to mean that something or someone becomes dominant in a situation.
 Good examples of this would be when someone dominates a conversation or when a bossy person starts to give out orders and take control in a situation.
 This gives us a nice segue into the third meaning, which is very similar.

-MEANING 3: To become the most important or dominant
+MEANING 3: To become the most important or most dominant

 CEFR Language Level | B2 - Upper Intermediate |